Fair Warning Excerpt

 She disconnected the call.

-It felt like I had been punched in the gut and my face burned with humiliation over the subterfuge I had used.
+I felt like I had been punched in the gut, and my face burned with humiliation over the subterfuge I had used.
 I had lied to Lisa Hill.
-I wasn’t even sure why or what I was doing.
-The visit from the detectives had tipped me into a rabbit hole and I didn’t know whether I was following it as a reporter or somebody infatuated with a dead woman I had met only one time.
+I wasn’t even sure why, or what I was doing.
+The visit from the detectives had tipped me into a rabbit hole and I wasn’t sure of my motives.
+Was it about Christina Portrero and me, or was it about the case and the story I might write about it?

+Christina and I were one and done.
 That night she had ordered a car and left.
-I asked for a return engagement and she had said no.
+I had asked for another date and she had said no.

 “I think you’re too straight for me,” she said.